Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Related Work

-\textbf{Belief Modeling in Decentralized Multi-Agent Systems} In decentralized partially observable Markov decision processes (DEC-POMDP), belief modeling is central to enabling agents to maintain and update probabilistic estimates over hidden states and other agents’ intents~\citep{kominis2015beliefs,moreno2021neural}.
-Techniques such as Bayesian reasoning~\citep{foerster2019bayesian} and probabilistic recursive reasoning~\citep{wen2019probabilistic} allow agents to infer unobserved variables and align policies through belief estimation.
-More recent approaches leverage pretrained belief models~\citep{zhai2023dynamic,pritz2025belief}, achieving improved collaboration in cooperative games such as Hanabi and Overcooked.
-Despite their success, these methods are largely limited to low-dimensional, discrete-state environments with handcrafted features or require extensive training data.
-Our work bridges this gap by leveraging the zero-shot reasoning capabilities of LLMs to construct and update structured belief representations in high-dimensional, open-ended physical environments without environment-specific training or explicit state factorization.
+\textbf{Belief modeling in multi-agent systems.} In decentralized partially observable Markov decision process (DEC-POMDP), belief modeling is central to enabling agents to maintain and update probabilistic estimates over hidden states and other agents’ intents~\citep{kominis2015beliefs,moreno2021neural}.
+Techniques such as Bayesian reasoning~\citep{foerster2019bayesian} and probabilistic recursive reasoning~\citep{wen2019probabilistic} allow agents to infer unobserved variables and align internal states through belief estimation.
+More recent approaches leverage pretrained belief models~\citep{zhai2023dynamic,pritz2025belief}, achieving improved collaboration in cooperative games such as Hanabi and Overcooked. \re{\citet{wu2020too} leverages inverse planning to infer collaborators’ beliefs, allowing agents to dynamically switch between task division and joint collaboration.} \re{~\citet{jha2024neural} enables agents to perform higher-order belief modeling with significantly reduced computational cost.} \re{~\citet{cao2024enhancing} incorporates logical rules to infer human goals and beliefs from demonstrations, thereby guiding hierarchical human–AI collaboration.} While promising, these methods are largely limited to low-dimensional, discrete-state environments with handcrafted features or require extensive training data.
+Our work bridges this gap by leveraging the zero-shot reasoning capabilities of LLMs to construct and update structured belief representations in high-dimensional, open-ended physical environments without environment-specific training.

-\textbf{Reasoning Capabilities in LLM-Based Agents} The effectiveness of LLMs as autonomous agents hinges on their ability to perform diverse forms of reasoning, from task planning to social inference.
-Recent work has demonstrated that structured reasoning paradigms significantly enhance agent performance in complex tasks.
-Notable works include Chain-of-Thought (CoT)~\citep{wei2022chain} and Tree of Thoughts (ToT)~\citep{yao2023tree}, which introduces multi-step reasoning to solve complex problems.
-More recently, research has advanced social reasoning, particularly theory of mind (ToM), enabling agents to model others’ beliefs, intents, and internal states~\citep{he2023hi,sclar-etal-2023-minding}.
-Several works~\citep{Li2023TheoryOM,ma2023towards} have gained benefits in collaborative multi-agent tasks with the introduction of such ability.